When Seeds Need Waking Up

 There are three tricks gardeners use to break dormancy and get seeds to sprout: Stratification, Scarification, and Soaking.

 Many trees, shrubs, and many perennials from temperate climates like to go through the winter as seeds.
-Herbs like Valerian and Lovage behave this way.
-So do the wilder perennial vegetables like Caucasus Mtn Spinach and Good King Henry.
+Herbs like Valerian, Lavender, Nettle, and Echinacea behave this way.
+So do the wilder perennial vegetables like Caucasus Mtn Spinach, Lovage, and Good King Henry.
 In nature, they drop from the plant, spend the winter in cold wet soil, and sprout in spring.
 This is an adaptation to temperate winters--it keeps the plant from having to face freezing temperatures as a small seedling.

 Each plant has a specific length of time that it needs for this cold, moist period--this prevents them from sprouting during unseasonable thaws.
 So, for example, Rowan, or Mountain Ash, which naturally grows around the world in northern regions, needs 90 to 120 days of cold before sprouting.
 Red Root, from Mediterranean climates in the western US, needs only 30 to 90 days of cold.
 And Moringa, from the tropics, needs none.
 It doesn't even like to be stored in a refrigerator, because it needs warmth to stay alive.